-Juliette Paireau is a post-doctoral researcher in the Mathematical Modelling of Infectious Diseases Unit.
+Juliette Paireau is a research engineer in the Mathematical Modelling of Infectious Diseases Unit.
 Her research focuses on the spatio-temporal dynamics of infectious diseases with the aim to apply this knowledge to improve control and prevention strategies.

 She is currently working on the analysis and modelling of influenza epidemics in France in order improve our ability to predict epidemics and to support evidence-based policymaking.